Why Can Doctors Not Diagnose Medical Injuries?

-The human body, mind and spirit is very similar.
-On some levels, people are all the same and they follow the same predictable repeating patterns.
-On other levels, the body, the mind, and the spirit are an incredibly chaotic dynamic living unit.
+The human body, mind, and spirit contains many repeating patterns.
+As a result, in many aspects, people are all the same and they follow the same predictable patterns.
+When viewed from other angles however, the body, the mind, and the spirit are an incredibly chaotic dynamic living unit and there is an immense degree of human variation.
 When interacting with others, it thus becomes a question of which lens you want to see people through; homogeneity or diversity.

 My own opinion is that each lens makes sense in certain circumstances and certain patients or diseases but not in others.
 However, in real life, people tend to default to using the same lens over and over, and strongly resist changing it.
 I’ve also found that most people who vocalize the importance of “diversity” tend to the be the ones who are the most focused in seeing the homogeneity in everything they encounter.

 Nature in general is incredibly complex and the amount of data present within it is overwhelming.
 One of the largest stressors for the human mind is excessive data, and the typical response to excessive data is for the mind to contract and try to simplify reality into something the mind can comfortably contain (alternative responses do exist but they typically require spiritual training).
 In recent years, it seems the world has started to go insane, and a few of the wisest people I know attribute this to the internet making more data available than what much of the population can process.